 Acer palmatum Tiger Rose is a very nice maple for a smaller garden with partial shade in the afternoon.
 It is a medium sized maple with the classic ‘V’ or vase shape which is very common among Japanese maples.
 Slow growing and very graceful some pruning is necessary to define the V shape and remove interior branches that cross in-between the two main trunks.
 For more information please see Pruning Japanese Maples.

 As with other variegated and light colored maples, some shade in hot afternoon sun is necessary.
 Tiger Rose may reach a height of 8-9′ in 10 years.
 Once established this cultivar is hardy to USDA zone 5.

-If you love Japanese Maples as much as I do, you can learn more about these amazing trees by joining the Facebook Group – Japanese Maples and Conifers.
-It is free to join – you just have to be a Facebook member and the contributors to the group have a wealth of experience and lots of photos.
-No question is dumb – you will not be criticized for lack of knowledge, rather you will get a variety of opinions from all over the country.
-This is what I value the most – learning about variations of growth, leaf size and color in different sections of the USA and around the world.
-I often participate in the discussions.
+If you love Japanese Maples as much as I do, you can learn more about these amazing trees by joining the Facebook Group – Japanese Maples and Conifers.I also recommend you join the Maple Society North American Branch both are free to join – you just have to be a Facebook member.
+The contributors to the groups have a wealth of experience and post many photos.

 The first photo shows summer color.
 The second photo shows early spring color and the pink blush followed by a photo of the beautiful samaras.
 The last photo shows fall color.
 The last two photos are courtesy of Buchholz Nursery.